bbalganjjm/natural_js/README.md

 Natural-JS
 ===
-Natural-JS is an open source Javascript framework library that can be easily and quickly development the enterprise web application UI such as ERP, CRM, etc.
+Natural-JS is an open source Javascript framework that can be easily and quickly development the enterprise web application UI.

+Natural-JS is intuitive and really easy.

 Structure
 ===